Old name, new purpose: why we’ve gone back to RNID

 Middle ear infection (otitis media)

-Otitis media is an infection in the middle part of the ear.
+Otitis media is inflammation and infection of the middle ear.
+The middle ear is the name for the air-filled space behind the ear drum.
 Anyone can get middle ear infections, but they are most common in young children.

 Symptoms

-Infection can lead to a buildup of fluid in the middle part of the ear, which makes the eardrum bulge outwards, causing earache.
+Infection can lead to a build up of fluid in the middle ear, which makes the eardrum bulge outwards, causing earache.

-In severe cases the eardrum can tear, with a sudden discharge of pus and blood into the outer ear canal.
+In severe cases the eardrum can tear, letting out fluid into the outer ear canal.

 Causes